-Uber partners with NASA on flying taxis
+Uber partners with NASA ahead of flying taxi initiative

 The tech company has partnered with NASA to help it develop air traffic management systems for its flying taxi initiatives, chief product officer Jeff Holden said on Wednesday.
 Holden made the announcement at Web Summit, a technology conference in Lisbon.

-Uber previously unveiled its plans to introduce flying taxi fleets, known as uberAIR, in April.
+In April, Uber unveiled its plans to introduce flying taxi fleets, known as uberAIR.

-The four-person ridesharing flights won't become a reality anytime soon but Holden said there are plans for demonstrations of the flying car network in Los Angeles, in addition to previously announced cities, Dallas and Dubai, in 2020.
+The four-person ridesharing flights won't become a reality anytime soon but Holden said there are plans for demos coming to Los Angeles in 2020.
+Uber previously announced cities Dallas, Texas and Dubai as other partner cities.

 The tech firm has agreements to work with other aviation companies, but this is the first time it has formally partnered with a federal U.S. agency.
 Uber's partnership is part of NASA's Space Act Agreement, a consortium of industry players working to ensure "safe and efficient operations" of its taxis and other small unmanned aerial systems flying at low altitudes.

-Note: Updated: This story was updated to add more details about NASA's involvement in the project.